-- member that they are aware of, or reasonably suspect. - If they are charged with or convicted of an offence relevant to working in childrelated employment, or if they have had any reportable conduct allegation made against them. - Any information or concerns about inappropriate behaviour by any staff member that involves a child or children, including behaviour that has occurred either inside or outside of work.
-Inappropriate behaviour includes behaviour which is inconsistent with Sections 5.1 and 5.2 of this Code.
+- any convictions or allegations of reportable conduct involving any other staff member that they are aware of, or reasonably suspect - if they are charged with or convicted of an offence relevant to working in child-related employment, or if they have had any reportable conduct allegation made against them - any information or concerns about inappropriate behaviour by any staff member that involves a child or children, including behaviour that has occurred either inside or outside of work.
+Inappropriate behaviour includes behaviour which is inconsistent with Sections 5.1 and 5.2 of this Code. - any information or concerns where a fellow staff member may know of a child being abused (in any context) and has not met their reporting obligation under s316A of the Crimes Act 1900 (NSW) or s66AA of the Crimes Act 1900 (ACT).

-A staff member who is unsure of whether they are required to make a report should discuss the matter with their local or CCD Coordinator.
+A staff member who is unsure of whether they are required to make a report should discuss the matter with the Manager (IPSS) or delegate.